 - Can be integrated with home devices, including smartphones and Alexa

 - Has an automatic alarm system to notify you of intruders

 2. Kwikset 660 Deadbolt with SmartKey – Best for Exterior Doors

-This Kwikset model is an excellent lock for those on a budget and while it’s far from the strongest sort of lock out there (being only of Grade 3), it is sufficient for most ordinary domestic purposes and still presents potential intruders with a significant deterrent.
+This Kwikset model is an excellent lock for those takes care of their budget and whiles it’s far from the strongest sort of lock out there (being only of Grade 3), it is sufficient for most ordinary domestic purposes and still keeps from potential intruders with a significant deterrent.

-This lock is recommended for those on a budget and with simple security needs, but those desiring more security are advised to look elsewhere.
+This lock is recommended for those who take care of their budget and have simple security needs.
+But those desiring more security for their possession are advised to look for the locks elsewhere.

 3. Flip Guard FG 1000 – A Foolproof Way to Protect Against Lock Picking

 The outstanding feature of this lock is its flip guard, a simple latch that goes over the deadbolt handle on the interior side of your door and prevents the deadbolt from moving.